51Degrees/specifications/pipeline-specification/features/thread-safety.md

 ## Element Data

-In general, Element Data instances do not need to be thread safe, as they should only be accessed and updated from a single thread.
+In general, Element Data instances do not need to be thread safe, as they will only be accessed and updated from a single thread.

-While it is certainly possible for a user to Engineer a scenario where an instance is accessed from multiple threads.
+While it is certainly possible for a user to engineer a scenario where an instance is accessed from multiple threads.
 We do not consider it worthwhile to cater for this scenario given the decreased performance and increased complexity that it would require.